riswanvp/Falsk-app-ECS/README.md

 2. Create an IAM user with the required permissions to perform the task.

 3. Create ECR repository and push the image ECR using push command showing in the repository.

+4. Create a new Task definition for ECS